AichaMsd/WDNA-Hackathon/README.md

 The main file is ```full.py```, which consists the whole code.
 This code goes through the custom use_cases folder and gets all images for three radars.
 Joins them with the ```overlap``` function and corrects the interference with the ```remove_interferences``` function.
 In the end it saves processed images in joined folder.
 Also with the function ```create_ncdf``` it saves the data in myfile.nc file.

 The folder joined_{date}_ with consists pictures ONLY overlapped images, while joined_{date} has with removed interference images.
+The same structure for the .nc files.

 Below you can see some examples of our processed data.
 In the left, it shows the overlapped images, while the right demonstrates the picture with processed with our script.